Ostravice: History

 The first written mention of Ostravice is from 1581, when it was part of the Hukvaldy estate.

 In 1951, the territory of Ostravice and neighbouring Staré Hamry was newly divided.

+Demographics

 Economy

 Ostravice serves year-round as a tourist resort.

+Transport

+The I/56 road (which connects Frýdek-Místek with the I/35 road near the Czech-Slovak border) passes through the municipality.

+Ostravice is the terminus and starting point of a short local railway line to Frýdlant nad Ostravicí.
+The municipality is served by two train stations.

+Sights

+The main landmark of Ostravice is the Church of the Holy Trinity.
+It is a simple rural church, built in the Neoclassical style in 1788–1789.